t-jaraczewski/t-jaraczewski/README.md

 - 🧰 I can use **Jira (Trello), Zephyr, Xray, TestLink (TestRail, qTest), Confluence, DevTools**.

-- 👯 I’m looking to collaborate with **a team of experienced people**.
+- 👯 I’m looking to collaborate with **a team of experienced people full of sense of humour**.

 - 🤝 I'm good at **finding valuable bugs**.